Bertodemus/BurgerDestroyer/README.md

 ![logo](./public/assets/images/Rmlogo.png)

 Burger Destroyer is a burger logger that allows users to input the names of burgers that they would like to eat!
-Once you have devoured that burger, you can mark it off your list!
-The log is persistent, which makes the information available to you when it is needed.
+Once they have devoured that burger, they can mark it off their list!
+The log is persistent, which makes the information available to them whenever they need it.

 ## Table of Contents